 The following represents basic tenets that any professional — irrespective of expertise, area of practice or personal values — should adopt as principles of conduct in public forums, including social media.

 - Demonstrating respect: The science and profession of nutrition and dietetics is an evolution of research, practices, culture and understanding.
 There are times when colleagues may not agree, and issues about which there may never be unanimity.
 Still, it is never beneficial for the profession when health practitioners publicly criticize their peers on forums or social media.
 As a vehicle for engagement and connection, social media should not be used for disrupting fellow colleagues’ engagement with their communities.
-Practitioners who feel compelled to question the content of a fellow colleague should do so in a private message, and to recognize that it is the recipient’s choice whether to engage in further conversation.
+Practitioners who feel compelled to question the content of a fellow colleague should encourage respectful expression of opinions, especially when we do not agree, and to recognize that it is an individual’s choice whether to engage in further conversation.

 - Encouraging constructive dialogue: When professional discussions do unfold on digital forums, attention should focus on the issue or topic at hand and never belittle a participant or his or her character, intelligence, culture or opinion.
 Constructive dialogue and amicable discourse foster greater insight and understanding, even if one’s opinion or position on a matter ultimately remains unchanged.
 Whereas public antagonism and divisiveness dishonor the profession, and are a disservice to the more than 100,000 professionals who hold the RDN or NDTR credentials, positive engagement among peers demonstrates professionalism to both consumers and other health practitioners — and sets an example for future food and nutrition professionals.